 - Hoover Dam Half Marathon (the run I injured myself on)

 A word about my Amazon affiliate links.
 The way the program works is that if you buy something within 24 hours of clicking the link to Amazon, a percentage is given to my account as a commission of sorts.
 This is achieved with a cookie on your computer.
 I love to shop on Amazon and their prices are usually good but I certainly think you should always shop around a little.
 If you added a specific linked item to your cart and bought it within 89 days, I’d also get a commission but just from that item’s sale.
 I have no expectations from any of this, I just liked the idea of using the option since I use amazon to keep track of books I’d like to check out from the library when I read about them on other blogs.
 I want to be as transparent as possible about these links so I mark them when they appear.

-A disclaimer I found via a favorite of mine, The Allergist Mom, applies to all the recipes and food finds I share: “SAFETY NOTE: Although this recipe is meant to be top eight (cow’s milk, egg, soy, wheat, peanut, tree nuts, fish and shellfish) allergen-free, I cannot guarantee that all of the products that I have used will remain top eight allergen-free.
+A disclaimer I found via a favorite of mine, The Allergist Mom, applies to many of the recipes and food finds I share: “SAFETY NOTE: Although this recipe is meant to be top eight (cow’s milk, egg, soy, wheat, peanut, tree nuts, fish and shellfish) allergen-free, I cannot guarantee that all of the products that I have used will remain top eight allergen-free.
 I encourage you to always read food labels thoroughly each and every time you use a product as ingredients and manufacturing practices may change without warning.
 Please omit and/or substitute any ingredients that are unsafe for you or your family members for ingredients that are safe.
 If you need help finding substitutions, please let me know and I will do my best to help.
 If you have questions about whether a particular food is safe for you or your family members, please contact your physician.”
 (Source)